A workforce-housing fund anchored to the SpaceX/Starbase industrial cluster; 8–10% rental yields, with asymmetric upside.

-SpaceX employs 4,300 people at its Starbase facility.
-The company provides housing for fewer than 200 of them.
-Headcount is projected to reach 8,000 by 2027.
+SpaceX employs over 4,300 people at its Starbase facility and provides company housing for fewer than 200 of them.
+Its planned 300-unit expansion is stalled to late 2027 even as headcount climbs toward 8,000.

 Brownsville is still priced as a border town.
-Despite 52% appreciation since 2020, it remains a buyer's market averaging 80 days on market.
-The TX-4 corridor gives workforce housing investors direct access to the strongest rental demand in the city.
+Despite 52% appreciation since 2020, the market has swung to a buyer's market with 7.8 months of supply — its first such window since the pandemic.
+The TX-4 corridor gives workforce-housing investors a disciplined entry point into the strongest rental demand in the city.

 The Rio Grande Valley is becoming one of the most consequential industrial ecosystems in the country — analogous to Huntsville, Alabama at an earlier stage.